gatsbyjs/gatsby/docs/docs/how-to/styling/using-local-fonts.md

 ### Place the font files into your project

-When you downloaded your font file(s), e.g. from [Inter](https://rsms.me/inter/) you fill most likely have a bunch of different files available (this can differ a lot between fonts).
+When you downloaded your font file(s), e.g. from [Inter](https://rsms.me/inter/) you will most likely have a bunch of different files available (this can differ a lot between fonts).
 You'll want to use the "Web" versions or [Variable Fonts](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Fonts/Variable_Fonts_Guide) versions of your font.
 They are optimized for the usage on the web.

 Furthermore, in this next step you should only choose the font styles and weights you absolutely must, as it's benefitial for performance to limit the number of fonts.